Zeyu-Li/unity-user-guide/README.md

 Movement is critical in all games, whether the movement is limited to left or right, or games that in 3D.
 On the internet there are may sources that claim the perfect jump, but only you can decide that based on the gameplay.

-To start off with, make a new folder of scripts
+To start off with;

+1. make a new folder called **scripts**
+2. right click -> Create -> C# Script

+Next, you want to open the script by double clicking on it

+This will either open the script in MonoDevelop or Visual Studio (to find out more about scripting, go to the [scripting section](#script))

 <a name="3D"></a>